-Situation: Can a sectional manager allow more than 1 coach from each participating school to attend the sectional seeding meetalthough they are not required to do so.
+Situation: Can a sectional manager allow more than 1 coach from each participating school to attend the sectional seeding meethe/she is not required to do so.

-Answer: A sectional manager may allow, at their discretion, more than one coach to attend the sectional seeding meeting regarding seeds?
+Answer: A sectional manager may allow, at their discretion, more than one coach to attend the sectional seed meeting although regarding seeds?

-Situation: If a manager allows assistant coaches to attend the seeding meeting, may the assistant coaches offer their opinions attends the seeding meeting with their head coach, they should be a non-speaking observer.
+Situation: If a manager allows assistant coaches to attend the seeding meeting, may the assistant coaches offer their opinions attends the seeding meeting with his/her head coach, he/she should be a non-speaking observer.